Message from Tripadvisor •

 About

 Cut from the ancient rock of Signal Hill in St. John's, Newfoundland & Labrador, the Johnson Geo Centre takes you deep underground to experience the story of planet Earth.
-Discover our planet's incredible history, discover the vast species of corals that live off our coast in the Gardens of the Deep exhibit, learn about the volcanoes, earthquakes, and natural forces that shape the very ground beneath our feet, and so much more.
+Discover our planet's incredible history, the numerous species of corals that live off our coast, learn about the volcanoes, earthquakes, and natural forces that shape the very ground beneath our feet, and so much more.
 Explore the interactive exhibits on your own or join our interpreters on a guided tour.
 The kids will love playing in the Hibernia KidsPlace and experiencing our multimedia film complete with rain and lightning.
 Be sure to visit Geo Gifts to find the perfect keepsake.
 Then, take your learning outside with a walk through our Geo Vista Park.
 At the Johnson Geo Centre, we'll show you Earth from the inside, out!
 The Geo Centre is wheelchair accessible and offers free, off-street parking.
 Bus parking also available.

 Suggest edits to improve what we show.